micb25/corona-jena/README.md

 # corona-jena
 A small webcrawler and gnuplot visualization that helps to track the number of Corona cases in Thuringia.
 Currently, the crawler runs every hour on my web server.

+Official numbers of confirmed COVID19 patients from federal authorities like the Robert Koch institute are unfortunately connected with a certain delay.
+Therefore, a main idea of this project is to obtain case numbers on a local level in order to have a more accurate picture of the situation as well as plotting the data as a function over time.
+From my point of view, this might be much more useful for people and easier to understand things like exponential growth than large tables with a lot of numbers.

 ## Resources

 The project uses the following official numbers as provided by the state of Thuringia or the local authorities: